eternitywall/blog.eternitywall.com/_posts/2016-05-29-buy-eternity-wall-api-with-bitcoin.md

 ### For humans

 The first is through the [notarize](http://eternitywall.it/notarize) page.
-The service is free, but to prevent spam you need to solve a captcha to use it.
-Without the captcha the service could be machine called multiple times causing a lot of backend costs.
+The service is free, but you need to solve a captcha to prevent spam.
+Without captcha the service could be machine called multiple times causing a lot of backend costs.
 We simply can't afford that.

 ### For machines